Consensus-Based Optimization Methods Converge Globally: Introduction

-\paragraph{Contributions} In view of the versatility, simplicity, and efficiency of CBO methods, a theoretical understanding of the finite particle-based system~\eqref{eq:dyn_micro} and the mean-field limit~\eqref{eq:dyn_macro} is of great interest.
-In this work we unveil the surprising phenomenon that, {in the mean-field limit,} for a large class of objectives $\CE$, the individual agents of the CBO dynamics follow the gradient flow associated with the function $v\mapsto \N{v-\globmin}_2^2$, on average over all realizations of Brownian motion paths, see Figure \ref{figure:intuition}.
+\paragraph{Contributions} In this work we unveil the surprising phenomenon that, in the mean-field limit, for a \revisedTwo{rich} class of objectives $\CE$, the individual agents of the CBO dynamics follow the gradient flow associated with the function $v\mapsto \Nnormal{v-\globmin}_2^2$, on average over all realizations of Brownian motion paths, see Figure \ref{figure:intuition}.